gar6920/3D-V2/memory bank/architecture.md

 1. User input is captured in controls.js
 2. main.js game loop calls the update functions of other modules
 3. controls.js updates movement variables and view mode based on input
+4. controls.js calculates a potential future position for the player
+5. utils.js wrapPosition function handles world boundary wrapping if needed
-4. collision.js checks if movement would cause collisions using the playerGroup position
+6. collision.js checks if movement would cause collisions using the wrapped position
-5. scene.js manages the player model and its visibility based on view mode
+7. scene.js updates visual duplicates via updateMirrorObjects when near boundaries
-6. main.js renders the updated scene
+8. main.js renders the updated scene with the properly positioned player and objects

 This architecture allows for clean separation of concerns while maintaining the ability for modules to communicate through well-defined interfaces (exported functions and variables).